w3f/Grants-Program/applications/glow.md

 | 2c. | Documentation | 1 week | We will update the documentation of *Glow* with explanations on how to deploy our DApps on a relevant test or production Substrate chains. |
 | 2d. | Slack | 1 week | Handle unforeseen difficulties in the above |

+## Future Plans

-### Community engagement
+### Community Engagement

-We will publish progress reports on our Blog on https://mukn.io, including a variant of our tutorial especially targeting using PolkaDot test and production networks.
+We will publish progress reports on our Blog on https://mukn.io, including a variant of our [tutorial](https://glow-lang.org/docs/Glow_Tutorial.html) especially targeting using Polkadot test and production networks.

-Normally, we ask you to submit the write-up upon the completion of your grant, although for larger projects it might make sense to publish multiple articles after the completion of different milestones.
+We are also currently developing a [MOOC](https://gitlab.com/mukn/glow-mooc).

 ## Additional Information :heavy_plus_sign: